kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 ## VPC

-- VPC is a private network within AWS.
+VPC is a private subsection of AWS that you control, in which you can place AWS resources (such as EC2 instances and databases).
 It's your private data center inside AWS platform.

+IPv4 addresses are running out and Amazon allocates private IP addresses for VPC and sub networks.
+When requests leave VPC, they get public IP addresses via .

+VPC **Tenancy** allows to bind concrete VPC to concrete hardware.

+VPC notes:
 - can be configured to be public\private a mixture
 - regional (can't span regions) highly available, and can be connected to your data center and corporate
 - **isolated from other VPCs by default**.
 In case of hacker attack, the infected items will be isolated within the VPC
-- BPC and subnet: max/16 (65 536) and minimum/28 (16 IPs)
+- VPC and subnet: max/16 (65 536) and minimum/28 (16 IPs)
 - VPC subnets can't span AZs (1:1 mapping)
 - certain IPs are reserved in subnets
-- **Tenancy** allows to bind concrete VPC to concrete hardware
-- VPC is a region based service.

-Regional Default VPC:
+Default VPC:
 - required for some services, used as a default for most
-- pre-configured with al required networking/security
+- pre-configured with all required networking/security
 - configured using a/16 CIDR block (172.131.0.0/16)
 - A /20 public subnet in each AZ, allocating a public IP by default
 - attached internet gateway with a "main" route table sending all IPv4 traffic to the internet gateway using 0.0.0.0/0 route
 - SG: Default - all from itself, all outbound
 - NACL: Default - allow all inbound and outbound

-- Custom VPC:
+Custom VPC:
 - can be designed and configured in any valid way
 - you need to allocate IP ranges, create subnets and provision gateways and networking, as well as designed and implement security
 - when you need multiple tiers or a more complex set of networking